 This website is under construction.
-It will include information about Robert Scott Thompson including music recordings, scores, writings and related information.
+It will include information about composer Robert Scott Thompson including music recordings, scores, writings and related information.

 R.S.T is a master artist, a whimsical sorcerer of sound, a designer of dreams made of pure vibration.
 It would be hard to listen to his work and not immediately recognize the genius behind it.